skilesare/immortality/a_new_constitution/article_i.md

 The demuragge of cash from corporate accounts to other corporate accounts.
 The tax rate on corporate demurrage may not be lower than the tax rate on accounted citizen demurrage.

-The demurrage of artificial capital to the commons such that the demurrage is offered up for public bid and that the demurred from entity shall have the right to pay a tax equal to the highest bid to retain the rights granted by the capital.
+The demurrage of artificial capital to the commons such that the demurrage is offered up for public bid for a period of at least two weeks and that the demurred from entity shall have the right to pay a tax equal to the highest bid to retain the rights granted by the capital else the tax may be collected from the highest bidder.
+If there is no bid for the artificial capital its ownership shall remain with the state and must be submitted for rebid after no more than one year.

 Congress shall lay no tax on the income of accounted citizens but may tax incomes of corporate entities whose owners enjoy limited liability.